We believe that every person is unique and we are here to provide individualized guidance and legal assistance through all of life's chapters.

 Anna practices in the areas of estate planning, trust and estate administration, and elder law and special needs planning.
 She also advises clients in the areas of divorce and legal separation, family law, and guardian ad litem work.

 Anna obtained her undergraduate degree from the University of Michigan and is a graduate of the University of Wisconsin Law School.
-Anna is a native of lower Michigan and practiced in the Madison area before joining Haskins Short & Brindley, LLC.
+Anna is a native of lower Michigan and practiced in the Madison area before joining Haskins Main & Devine, LLC.

 Anna has taught as an adjunct professor at University of Wisconsin Law School and is a member of Madison Business Partners.
 She also volunteers with the Dane County Basic Estate Planning Clinic.

-Anna, her husband, and daughter currently reside in McFarland with their dog, Stella.
+Anna, her husband, daughter, and son currently reside in McFarland with their dog, Stella.

 Amy is an attorney committed to helping individuals and families navigate difficult decisions and plan for the future.
 She grew up in a small town in Wisconsin, daughter of a farmer/polka musician and owner of a local restaurant.
 Amy received her B.A. from the University of Wisconsin Madison and her J.D. from the City University of New York School of Law.
 She also earned a Master’s in Social Work and Certificate in Applied Gerontology from the University of Wisconsin Milwaukee.
 Amy is licensed to practice law in New York and Wisconsin.